Reviewed for accuracy by the PayoutMath team — US sellers and creators who use these platforms · Last verified 25 April 2026

 Both have advantages.
 Roth IRA ($7k/year, 2025) gives tax-free growth and tax-free withdrawals after 59½ (or contributions earlier).
 Traditional 401k ($23,500/year, 2025) gives upfront tax deduction but withdrawals taxed as ordinary income.
 HSA ($4,300 self / $8,550 family) is triple-tax-advantaged with HDHP.
 Most US FIRE strategies: max HSA first (if eligible), then employer 401k match, then Roth IRA, then 401k up to limit, then taxable brokerage.

-How does state pension affect FIRE?
+How does Social Security affect FIRE?

 What's Coast FIRE?